-Continuing our mission to champion the works of living female composers, we recently recorded Jennifer Higdon’s monumental string trio and commissioned a new string trio by composer Emily Doolittle and will be giving the world premiere in July, 2017.
+Continuing our mission to champion the works of living female composers, we recently recorded Jennifer Higdon’s monumental string trio and commissioned a new string trio by composer Emily Doolittle and gave world premiere in July, 2017.
 Both works will be featured in our upcoming album of string trios written by living female composers, a project expected to be completed in the next few years.

-The Fair Trade Trio will be embarking on its second tour of the Pacific northwest this summer where they will return to perform at the Silk Purse Arts Centre in Vancouver, BC, the Oak Bay chamber music series in Victoria, BC, and the KidsQuest museum in Seattle, WA.
-The trio will also make its debut at the Old Church in Portland, OR and at the Resonance at SOMA Towers in Seattle, WA with Seattle Symphony pianist Li-Tan Hsu.
-The tour will feature the world premiere of Emily Doolittle’s string trio commissioned by the Fair Trade Chamber Music Society.
+The Fair Trade Trio embarked on its second tour of the Pacific northwest this summer where they returned to perform at the Silk Purse Arts Centre in Vancouver, BC, the Oak Bay chamber music series in Victoria, BC, and the KidsQuest museum in Seattle, WA.
+The trio also made its debut at the Old Church in Portland, OR and at the Resonance at SOMA Towers in Seattle, WA with Seattle Symphony pianist Li-Tan Hsu.
+The tour featured the world premiere of Emily Doolittle’s string trio “Field Guide” commissioned by the Fair Trade Chamber Music Society.

 This season, the Fair Trade Trio was invited to perform for Music for Autism, a concert series focused on enhancing quality of life and raising public awareness through free, autism-friendly, interactive concerts developed specifically for individuals with autism and their families.
 We also enjoyed performing at the Horace Mann School during their annual “Music Week.”